ssc-spc-ccoe-cei/aws-guardrails-cac-solution/src/lambda/gc08_check_cloud_segmentation_design/README.md

 _This readme file was created by AWS Bedrock: anthropic.claude-v2_

-# GC08 - check Target Cloud Deployment Guide
+# GC08 - check Cloud Segmentation Design

 ## Overview

-This lambda checks for the existence of the Target Cloud Deployment Guide document in an S3 bucket.
+This lambda checks for the existence of the Cloud Segmentation Design document in an S3 bucket.
 It is designed to run in the Audit account and report compliance back to AWS Config.

 The S3 bucket location and optional Execution Role name can be provided via Config Rule parameters.